 Premiere Pro.
 These days, Premiere Pro and other non-linear editing systems have just as much power as After Effects for these kind of productions.
 In fact, one could argue that they are more powerful because of the real time capability for photo animation that is not possible to do with other applications.

 Other applications.
-As you'll learn, other applications, including Adobe Lightroom CC can automate the creation of a photo montage, making the process even simpler.
+As you'll learn, other applications, including Adobe Lightroom CC (now called Lightroom CC Classic) can automate the creation of a photo montage, making the process even simpler.
 There are even websites offering the service of creating movies for free or for a small charge.
 Of course, these automated processes come at the expense of customization and control over narrative.